emanueldumitru/emanueldumitru/README.md

 ### Welcome to my GitHub 👋
-I am Emanuel, a diligent Software Engineer with over 7 years of experience in the end-to-end software development life cycle.
-In addition to my technical expertise, I bring 2 years of hands-on experience as a Scrum Master, adept at leading agile teams within the SAFe (Scaled Agile Framework) environment.
-I am also passionate about sharing knowledge, serving as a junior trainer specializing in Python.

-Throughout my career, I have primarily worked with Python and Java, specializing in microservices and ETL pipelines for managing Big Data processes in the Cloud.
-My accomplishments include the construction of intricate dynamic data pipelines, development of data applications, automation tools, and contributions to both backend and frontend aspects of various web applications.

-Presently, I find great fulfillment in harnessing the power of Python 🐍 within the cloud environment, crafting dynamic and scalable solutions.

-My passion lies in problem-solving and making a meaningful impact through collaborative efforts with my team. 🛠
+With 7+ years of software engineering experience, including 2 years as a Scrum Master in SAFe, I specialize in Python and Java for microservices and ETL pipelines in the Cloud, while also serving as a junior Python trainer, driven by collaborative problem-solving for impactful solutions.